Bohdan-Khomtchouk/geneSpark/README.md

 ##### Spark version:
 * /PATH/TO/spark-VERSION/bin/spark-submit --master local[2] src/geneXtender_spark.py [-o OUTPUT_FILE] [-u UPSTREAM_BASE_PAIRS] [-d DOWNSTREAM_BASE_PAIRS] INPUT_FILE
 * This is just an example using 2 cores of a local machine.
+Change local[2] to customize to the number of cores in your machine.
+To learn how many cores your machine has, type `sysctl -n hw.ncpu` in the Terminal (command-line).
 For more options, please have a look at [Spark documentation](https://spark.apache.org/docs/latest/index.html)

-The Apache Spark version geneXtender runs approximately 5X faster (relative to geneXtender using Pandas) in a local machine with 2 cores.
+The Apache Spark version of geneXtender runs approximately 5X faster (relative to geneXtender using only the Pandas and Numpy library of Python) in a local machine with 2 cores.
+In a local machine with 8 cores, the Spark version of geneXtender runs 11X faster.
+The more cores your system has, the faster Spark geneXtender finishes its run.

+Apache Spark geneXtender is designed to scale up and leverage the power of thousands of computing cores of any HPC environment via the MapReduce framework.